Your guide to Singapore payroll

 2) What is the payroll cycle in Singapore?

-Singapore employees must be paid at least once a month.
-Once the salary period ends, you have 7 days to make the payment.
+Singapore employees must be paid at least once a month, typically on the last working day.
 If you fail to pay, the employee can claim against you.

 3) How to pay employees in Singapore?

-If you don’t plan on setting up a legal entity, using an Employer of Record (EOR) is one of the easiest ways to handle payroll in Singapore.
-It helps you stay compliant with the local laws and pay your employees easily.
+If you don’t plan on setting up a legal entity, using an Employer of Record (EOR) may help you simplify payroll in Singapore with compliance support as per the local laws to help pay employees in a timely manner.

 Latest articles